 - Place IC names in a separate location on the building marquee.
 The more obvious the separation, the more likely a reasonable person would question whether the two practices were affiliated. - Include a demarcation between the primary dentists' names and the IC's name on entry and exit doors.
 Again, a reasonable person should observe an apparent separation between the practices. - Produce a brochure that lists the practice hours, the services performed, and the names of the dentists in your practice.
 Inform readers of the brochure that the IC is not associated with your practice.
 The IC also could produce a brochure for his or her patients with corresponding information. - Add a clause to the agreement between you and the IC requiring the independent dentist to inform each patient of the separate nature of the practices.
-This procedure would limit the potential for an apparent agency liability claim. - Ensure that brochures and other information concerning the IC's practice are not available to your patients, and vice versa. - Expressly inform patients at the time of any referral to the IC that his or her practice is independent of yours, even though that dentist leases your office space.
+This procedure may help to limit the potential for an apparent agency liability claim. - Ensure that brochures and other information concerning the IC's practice are only distributed to patients by the IC or support personnel employed by the IC. - Expressly inform patients at the time of any referral to the IC that his or her practice is independent of yours, although that dentist leases your office space.